Joyce Bender: Affiliations

-Bender serves as chair of the national Epilepsy Foundation board of directors.
-She is an executive board member and secretary of the American Association of People with Disabilities.
-She is a board member of the Epilepsy Foundation of Western and Central Pennsylvania, Variety the Children's Charity of Pittsburgh, Hill House, The Center for Victims of Violence and Crime, and American Board of Registration of Electroencephalographic and Evoked Potential Technologists.
-Additionally, Bender is on the Board of Advisors for the Homeless Children's Education Fund and DeVry University, and a member of the Board of Trustees of Carlow University.
+Bender serves as the Board Chair of the Bender Leadership Academy.
+She is the current Vice Chair and past Board Chair of the American Association of People with Disabilities and Chairman of the Epilepsy Foundation of Western and Central Pennsylvania.
+Formerly, Bender was the Board Chair of the Epilepsy Foundation.

-Bender is an executive board member of the Pennsylvania Business Leadership Network, and the president and founder of the Pittsburgh Disability Employment Project for Freedom.
+Additionally, Bender is a board member of the World Institute on Disability, Pittsburgh Disability Employment Project for Freedom, Variety the Children's Charity of Pittsburgh, Homeless Children's Education Fund, Bazelon Center for Mental Health Law, Pittsburgh Civic Light Opera, Disability Rights Pennsylvania.
+She also is a member of the Board of Trustees of Carlow University and serves on the National Advisory Group for the National Technical Institute for the Deaf (NTID).
+Bender is a Committee Advisor for the FDR Memorial Legacy Committee and an Advisor for AudioEye.

 Bender was one of the first regional coordinators for Disability Mentoring Day and coordinates activities in Pennsylvania, Delaware and Toronto.
 She is the host of Disability Matters with Joyce Bender, a radio show on voiceamerica.com, and speaks across the United States and Canada.

+She has served as a disability employment expert for the U.S. State Department in Japan, South Korea, Indonesia, Panama, and Kazakhstan.

 Media

 In addition to her weekly Internet talk radio show, Disability Matters with Joyce Bender on voiceamerica.com, Bender has been featured in various periodicals including the Pittsburgh Business Times, Investors Business Daily, Pittsburgh Post-Gazette, Chicago Tribune, Computerworld, and Reader’s Digest.
 She holds a Bachelor of Science degree in psychology from Geneva College.

+Bender was a contributor for The Palgrave Handbook of Disability at Work published in 2020.
+She has also been a contributor for EpilepsyAdvocate, a community of people living with epilepsy, their family members, and their caregivers.

+Bender is also a sought after speaker, appearing at events for the Pittsburgh Human Resources Association - PHRA, Epilepsy Michigan, and the City of Pittsburgh.